 Required Courses: (Choose two of the following)

-The Electrical and Computer Engineering Department also participates in the following interdisciplary certificate programs:
+The Electrical and Computer Engineering Department also participates in the following interdisciplinary certificate programs:

 Electrical & Computer Engineering Department

-Energy conversion is a discipline that spans across three departments: Electrical, Mechanical and Chemical & Nuclear Engineering.
+Energy conversion is a discipline that spans across three departments: Computer & Electrical, Mechanical & Industrial and Chemical (Nuclear) Engineering.
 Interest is rising for practical applications in the housing industry to supply houses with clean sources of energy to meet electrical supply needs, as well as for space heating/ cooling.
 All renewable energy sources will be considered (e.g. wind energy and photovoltaics).
 Information about batteries, battery charging stations, battery chargers and energy conversion devices (such as rectifiers, inverters, choppers, controllers) is presented as related to the development of low emission vehicles.

 Choose four of the following courses: